rwrz/elevenlabs-go-unofficial/README.md

 go run example/example.go -file output.mp3 -text 'hello, world!'
 ```

-## Update to latest OpenAPI Specs and generate new bindings
+## Update OpenAPI spec and generate new bindings

 If ElevenLabs updates their API, you can update all bindings using